Nearly one-third of inmates at Norfolk County jail have been vaccinated against COVID, sheriff says

 DEDHAM — Almost a third of the inmates at the Dedham House of Corrections have been vaccinated, according to the Norfolk County Sheriff’s office.

+Sheriff Patrick McDermott said in a statement that he is encouraging staff and inmates to vaccinate.

-“Currently, of the inmates able to take the vaccine, we have had 105 who have accepted, which is approximately 30 percent of our population,” Sheriff Patrick McDermott said.
+“Currently, of the inmates able to take the vaccine, we have had 105 who have accepted, which is approximately 30 percent of our population,” McDermott said.

 The staff continues to provide information in an effort to encourage both safe prevention practices and taking of the vaccine, the sheriff said.